-Students may use PCDs before and after school, during their lunch break, in between classes as long as they do not create a distraction, disruption or otherwise interfere with the educational environment, during after school activities (e.g., extra-curricular activities), or at school-related functions.
-Use of PCDs, except those approved by a teacher or administrator, at any other time is prohibited and they should be powered completely off (i.e., not just placed into vibrate or silent mode) and stored out of sight.
+Students may use PCDs before and after school, as long as they do not create a distraction, disruption or otherwise interfere with the educational environment, during after school activities (e.g., extra-curricular activities), or at school-related functions.

 PCDs, with cameras or any other recording capabilities, may not be activated or utilized at any time in any school situation where a reasonable expectation of personal privacy exists.
 These locations and circumstances include, but are not limited to, classrooms, gymnasiums, locker rooms, shower facilities, rest/bathrooms, and any other areas where students or others may change clothes or be in any stage or degree of disrobing or changing clothes.
 The District Administrator and building principal is authorized to determine other specific locations and situations where use of a PCD is absolutely prohibited.